MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-sdk/retail-sdk-packaging.md

 ## Update the extension configuration files

-If you have any new extensions in CRT, Retail Server, Hardware station, or proxy, you should register the details of the extension assemblies in the \<composition\> section of the relevant extension configuration file.
+If you have any new extensions in CRT, Commerce Scale Unit, Hardware station, or proxy, you should register the details of the extension assemblies in the \<composition\> section of the relevant extension configuration file.
 You can find all the extension configuration files in the ...\\RetailSDK\\Assets folder.
 Because all extensions are loaded based on the information in the extension configuration files, you must register your assemblies there.

 Before you do the package, you must update the following configuration files if you have any customization in that area: